POWER PLANT

 We continue renovation work to restore the former glory of the former power plant building and adapt it for exhibition purposes.
 Soon, an archaeological exhibition will be housed within it, featuring relics found during archaeological missions related to the operation of the Military Transit Depot at Westerplatte.

-The technical building, crucial for the operation of the Military Transit Depot, was included in the initial plans for the development of the Westerplatte area in 1924, in the southeast part of the ammunition basin.
-Construction work began on May 25th, 1926, and by the end of the year, the power plant was handed over to the Polish side.
-The brick structure was built in a rectangular plan with dimensions of 13 × 27 meters.
+Crucial for the Polish Military Transit Depot, this utility building was included in the first plans for the development of the Westerplatte area in 1924, in the south-eastern part of the Munitions Basin.
+Work on the construction began on 25 May 1926.
+By the end of the year, the Power Plant was received by the Polish side.
+The brick building was erected on a rectangular plan with sides measuring 13×27 m.

-The total usable area of all its rooms was approximately 350 square meters.
-However, the building required further work.
-Specialized equipment was needed to ensure the complete independence of the Polish facility from electricity supplies from the Free City of Gdańsk.
+The total usable area of all its rooms was approximately 350 m2.
+However, the building required further work, such as adding specialised equipment to ensure the complete independence of the Polish facility from electricity supplies from the Free City of Gdańsk.
 This was achieved in 1928.
-The building was equipped with a transformer station, diesel generators, and pumps that enabled the operation of electric cranes for unloading and loading materials in the ammunition basin.
+The building was equipped with a transformer station, combustion generators and pumps, which enabled electric cranes to operate during the unloading and loading of materials in the Munitions Basin.

-The power plant was not included in the peninsula's defense system.
-A combat position prepared approximately 170 meters to the east of it was intended to protect it from any anticipated assault from the ammunition basin.
-Interestingly, despite bombing and heavy artillery fire in September 1939, the building survived in almost undamaged condition.
-However, during the 1945 offensive, both the power plant and the ammunition basin suffered significant damage.
-Nevertheless, the facility was quickly rebuilt, retaining its original shape.
+The Power Plant was not included in the peninsula’s defence system.
+From the anticipated landing from the Munitions Basin, it was to be protected by an emplacement prepared about 170 m to the east.
+Interestingly, despite the bombing of the area and heavy artillery fire in September 1939, the building survived almost intact.
+This was not the case during the 1945 offensive, when both the Power Plant and the Munitions Basin were severely damaged.
+However, the facility was quickly rebuilt, retaining its original shape.

 More about the individual stages of the investment implementation: